 3 Big Data Companies That Are Watching You

 We’ve talked before about the emergence of big data and how technologies like the Internet of Things (IoT) will create ginormous data sets that we can learn from and more importantly make money from.
 There is so much digital data being created these days that it doubles every 2 years.
-Creating a big data set involves identifying the data set, collecting the data, and analyzing it.
+Creating a big data set involves identifying the data set, collecting the data, and analyzing it with algorithms.
 What we’re starting to learn now is that there is TONS of big data all around us that only now we can begin to collect and analyze.

 Take your smartphone as an example.
 It is estimated that there are 2 billion smartphone users in the world.
 That smartphone that you carry with you everywhere is in fact a tracking device that knows more about where you go and your daily habits than even you do.
 Tracking people’s smartphone locations is just one way that certain big data companies can watch what you’re getting up to, anonymously of course.
 Here are three big data companies that have created big data sets that analyze human and vehicle traffic.